-The remainder of this page goes into detail about the nine criteria, but we’d definitely recommend that anyone interested check out the book Buffettology.
+The remainder of this page goes into detail about the eight criteria, but we’d definitely recommend that anyone interested check out the book Buffettology.
 It’s a very well-written guide on the Oracle of Omaha himself that investors of all types can benefit from reading.

 The Buffett Score Explained